StaPH-B/docker-builds/docs/run_containers.md

      the local user will not be able to do much with them.
 The -u flag sets the container's user and group based on the user and group from the local machine, resulting in the correct file ownership.
 ```

+By design, containers only interact with the directories given to them.
+If you cannot see your files in the container or the result files after running something in a container, please check which dictories are mounted with `-v`.

 ##### NOTE: This can be incorporated into a bash function by including the following into your .bashrc
 ```